mweppler/mweppler.github.com/_posts/2013-07-19-lets-build-a-sinatra-app.md

 end
 {% endhighlight %}

-Our video class is going to need to inherit from DataMapper:
+Our video class is going to need access to some DataMapper methods so well need to include it in our models:

 {% highlight ruby %}
 class Video